-If you were searching for some time for strategies to get more app installs or downloads you’ve probably noticed that most articles offer only some general advice like: “use SEO” or “get more active on Social Media”.
+If you have been searching for strategies to get more app installs or downloads for some time, you’ve probably noticed that most articles offer only some general advice like: “use SEO” or “get more active on Social Media.”

-But what you’re probably looking for are some actionable tips that you can actually implement and see some results, right?
+But what you’re probably looking for are actionable tips you can implement and see some results, right?

-So, my goal for this article is pretty simple: to offer you some concrete, effective ways you can get more app installs.
-No general advice, only real-life examples you can adapt for your own business.
+So, my goal for this article is pretty simple: to offer concrete, practical ways to get more app installs.
+There is no general advice, only real-life examples you can adapt for your business.

 - Here’s an overview of what you’ll discover in this article:

-- How to get more app downloads if you’re just starting out;
+- How to get more app downloads if you’re starting;

 - How to get your app almost viral;